 The status bar info displays:

 Name Description Files Number of documents that triggered the rules.
-Analyzed files Number of analyzed files.
+Analyzed Files Number of analyzed files.
 Hit Percentage of files that triggered the rules.
-Test scope Selected files.
-Info Open a window that displays all the test documents in scope and their proprieties.
+Test Scope Number of selected files.

 Once the rule testbed process is completed, it is possible to check in the lower panel if the selected documents triggered the rules.

 Select a row to check the hits (highlighted in blue) within the sentence (highlighted in pale yellow) in the upper right panel.